lacoco-lab/lacoco-lab.github.io/joining/index.md

 We expect applicants to have excellent programming skills, and strong grades in a relevant technical field (e.g., grades close to 1,0 in the German academic system; or strong GPAs from other countries).

-If you’re interested in joining, please send your CV and transcripts to Michael (mhahn@lst.uni-saarland.de).
+If you’re interested in joining, please send your application to Michael (mhahn@lst.uni-saarland.de).